 Cat fleas have developed a persistent relationship with their hosts.
 Once on an animal, both sexes become permanent residents and rarely leave of their own volition.
 Therefore, they’re classified as permanent ectoparasites.

-Img 1 Adult cat fleas are permanent parasites and live on their host.
-Once acquired, it is rare for them to leave the host animal voluntarily.
+Img 1 Adult cat fleas live on their host.
+Once a host is acquired, it’s rare for them to leave voluntarily.

 It’s a common misconception that fleas jump on and off their current host, or leave to acquire a new host.
 Fleas rarely transfer hosts.
-When two cats live together but are separated, 3-8% of fleas transfer between hosts.
+When two cats live together but are separated, 3-8% of fleas transfer between them.
 When they aren’t separated, 2-15% of the fleas transfer hosts.
-When a pet isn’t allowed to groom itself, 85% of female and 58% of male fleas remain on the animal for at least 50 days.
+When grooming is restricted, 85% of female and 58% of male fleas remain on their host for at least 50 days.

 Fleas stay on their host even when corporeal populations reach high levels.
-Some researchers believe fleas begin abandoning a host when the population reaches 200-300 fleas.
-However, another study saw no host abandonment even when this threshold was passed.
+Some researchers believe fleas will abandon a host when the population reaches 200-300 fleas.
+However, another study saw no abandonment even when this threshold was passed.
 Regardless, flea populations this high are rare and only occur in extreme infestations.

 Fleas will quickly leave a dead or dying host.
-Once the host’s body temperature begins dropping, fleas will begin jumping off the animal.
+Once the host’s body temperature begins dropping, fleas start jumping off the animal.

 Host Blood Dependence